-1. Make it easy for the person giving you the recommendation.
 When you ask for a recommendation, offer to provide clear talking points for them to address.
 This is particularly important as you translate your military resume and experience into civilian terms.
-Specify the key words for them to use (i.e. for a job in information technology project management, you can ask the recommender to use the phrase "IT specialist" and "IT project management" instead of "technology guru" to help your chances for the job).
+Specify the keywords for them to use (i.e., for a job in information technology project management, you can ask the recommender to use the phrase "IT specialist" and "IT project management" instead of "technology guru" to help your chances for the job).

-2. Consider the format.
 On social networking sites like LinkedIn, for instance, recommendations can only be provided by someone with a LinkedIn profile.
-Be sure you ask colleagues or supervisors who are able to give recommendations (some companies prohibit recommendations and endorsements as company policy).
-You will have the opportunity to review the recommendation and offer changes to a it before it is posted on your LinkedIn account.
+Be sure you ask colleagues or supervisors who can give recommendations (some companies prohibit recommendations and endorsements as company policy).
+You will have the opportunity to review the recommendation and offer changes to it before it is posted on your LinkedIn account.

 You might also consider recommendations and testimonials from community members, professionals you have collaborated with on projects and people you know in business who can vouch for your skills, character, work ethic and talents.

-5. Say thank you!
 Be sure to follow up with a handwritten note for a recommendation or testimonial.
-The person who offered to vouch for you took the time and made the effort and it should be recognized.
+The person who offered to vouch for you took the time and made the effort, and it should be recognized.
 They also leveraged their own credibility to support you.
 Be sure to keep them posted on the opportunity you were recommended for, particularly if it was a job or client opportunity.

-Offering recommendations are a wonderful way to celebrate people you've served or worked with, sharing their talents with others.
-Be mindful of those recommendations you give because you are leveraging your own reputation in vouching for others.
-And, reputation is everything!
+Offering recommendations is a wonderful way to celebrate people you've served or worked with, sharing their talents with others.
+Be mindful of those recommendations you give, because you are leveraging your own reputation in vouching for others.
+And reputation is everything.